Choosing a bicycle helmet to buy can be a tough decision these days.

-The Giro Cinder is my top pick as it packs many safety features in a budget-friendly helmet.
+The Giro Cinder is my pick as it packs many safety features in a budget-friendly way.

-Lastly, the Giro Cinder is ponytail compatible (great for female cyclists), an often overlooked feature that I’m happy to see integrated into this fantastic CPSC certified helmet.
+Lastly, it is ponytail compatible (great for female road cyclist), an often overlooked feature that I’m happy to see integrated into this fantastic CPSC-certified helmet.

 Bell Stratus MIPS